dairui01/Toyota_Smarthome/Other_version/README.md

 * Joint View.

 In joint view we utilise features from video pairs of two different views.
 There are close to 298 videos thereby giving us a pair of 149 videos.
-The features from this pairs of videos with different views are combined at various stages of a 2-Stream TCN network like for example late [fusion](https://github.com/hari431996/joint_view_action_detection/tree/main/joint_view_late_fusion).
+The features from these pairs of videos with different views are combined at various stages of a 2-Stream TCN network like for example late [fusion](https://github.com/hari431996/joint_view_action_detection/tree/main/joint_view_late_fusion).

-### JSON Overview.
+## JSON Overview.

 There are three kinds of datasets used, they are present in each folder corresponding to the experiment they were utilised in.

-1). smarthome_CS_51.json - This is original Toyota smarthome untrimmed dataset (CS protocol).
+1). smarthome_CS_51.json - This is the original Toyota Smarthome untrimmed dataset (CS protocol).
 The json file contains annotations of 536 videos and there are 51 class label actions.

-2). unbalanced_data_synchronised_footage.json - This datset consists of annotations of 298 videos but the videos are in pairs and each pair have synchronised footage.
-Also the dataset contains, 51 label actions.
+2). unbalanced_data_synchronised_footage.json - This dataset consists of annotations of 298 videos but the videos are in pairs and each pair have synchronised footage.
+Also the dataset contains 51 label actions.

 3). unsynchronised_balance_data_annotation.json - This dataset consists of annotations of 536 videos but the action labels are only 34 instead of 51 like in the previous datasets.